The drought is over - Phillies make postseason for the frst time since 2011

 “He just has this quiet confidence,’ Hoskins said of Thompson.
 "He’s able to keep us light.
 He’s able to keep us smiling and laughing.
 It’s a tough game and a long season.
 I’m happy for him.
 What a guy to do it with.”

+Thomson is the team's sixth manager since the playoff drought began in 2012.
+The team began rebuild in 2016 under general manager Matt Klentak and president Andy MacPhail.
+But when that duo failed to produce a playoff berth, the Phillies turned to proven winner Dave Dombrowksi, hiring him as president of baseball operations during the 2020 offseason.
+Dombrowksi led the Florida Marlins and Boston Red Sox to World Series wins in 1997 and 2018, respectvely.

 Phillies second baseman Jean Segura and catcher J.T.
 Realmuto symbolized the Phillies playoff frustrations.
-Segura (1,327) and Realmuto (1,004) were the two longest-tenured major league players without a postseason appearance.
+Segura (1,327 games) and Realmuto (1,004 games) were the two longest-tenured major league players without a postseason appearance.

 After Brandon Marsh caught Mauricio Dubon's fly ball in center for Monday's final out, players jumped and cheered in jubilation before meeting at the mound where they hugged and bounced around some more.